 Perineal hernias result from weakening or complete failure of the muscular diaphragm of the pelvis.
-Normally, the pelvic diaphragm allows for rectal support and keeps the abdominal contents from encroaching on the rectum.
-Pets with perineal hernias will demonstrate a swelling adjacent to the rectum on one or both sides coupled with signs of constipation, difficulty defacating, lethargy, difficulty urinating, and altered tail carriage.
+There are multiple muscles that make up the pelvic diaphragm, which work together for rectal support and keeps the abdominal contents from encroaching the ischiorectal fossa.
+The most common perineal hernia occurs between the levator ani, internal obturator and external anal sphincter and is termed a caudal perineal hernia.
+Other perineal hernias include the dorsolateral (between the coccygeus and levator ani), ventral (between the ischiourethralis, bulbocavernosus, and ischiocavernosus muscles) and sciatic perineal hernia (between the coccygeus and sacrotuberous ligament), Combinations of these hernias can also occur on the same side or also on the opposite (contralateral) side.
+As a result of this weakness, retroperitoneal fat, omentum, or abdominal organs can herniate in the ischiorectal fossa, resulting in a visible perineal protrusion.
+Pets with perineal hernias can demonstrate a swelling adjacent to the rectum on one or both sides coupled with signs of constipation, difficulty defecating, lethargy, difficulty urinating, and altered tail carriage.

 Pets with perineal hernias typically demonstrate a swelling adjacent to the anus on one or both sides (Figure 1).
-The swelling may contain herniated abdominal and pelvic canal contents, such as a dilated rectum, prostate, urinary bladder, fat, omentum, and small intestine.
+The swelling may contain herniated abdominal and pelvic canal contents, such as retroperitoneal fat, omentum, dilated rectum, prostate, urinary bladder, and small intestine.
 Clinical signs seen in pets with perineal hernias are related to the organs entrapped in the hernia.
 Typically, these signs include:

 - straining to defecate